Robust Spectral Solver for High-Fidelity Investigations of Aerospike Nozzle Flow Dynamics: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Department of Defense Air Force Research Laboratory and under the grant FA930025C6002.
+This work was supported by the Department of Defense Air Force Research Laboratory by grant FA930025C6002.
 Additional funding was provided by the San Diego State University Graduate Fellowship and the American Institute of Aeronautics and Astronautics (AIAA) Reuben H. Fleet Scholarship.
-Computational time for this project was made available through the Department of Defense High Performance Computing Modernization Program (HPCMP) on the Narwhal system at the Navy DSRC, the Warhawk system at the AFRL DSRC, and the Ruth system at the ARL DSRC.
-The author's acknowledge the use of OpenAI's ChatGPT for assistance only in LaTeX formatting.
+The computational time for this project was made available through the Department of Defense High Performance Computing Modernization Program (HPCMP).